turingschool/front-end-curriculum/lessons/promises.md

 .catch(error => console.log(error));
 ```

 While we wait for the server to return our response, the rest of our application can continue executing other code in the meantime.
 Once the response object is available, our first `.then()` block will fire.
-If you use the network tab in dev tools to inspect a response object, you'll notice that it returns a lot of extra information that we don't necessarily need.
+The response object returns a lot of extra information that we don't necessarily need.
 All we want in this scenario is a JSON object of our project data which we can get by calling `response.json()`.

 Converting the body to a JSON data structure with `response.json()` actually returns *another* promise.
 (Converting the data to a particular type can take significant time, which is why we have this additional promise step before we can begin working with our data.)
-Because we're getting another promise object back, we can simply chain an additional `.then()` block where we actually receive our projects data.
+Because we're getting another promise object back, we can simply chain an additional `.then()` block where we actually receive our project data.
 We can then render it to the DOM with our imaginary `renderDetailsForProjects()` function.
-If for any reason, the request failed, the `.catch()` block will be fired and we will render an error message to the DOM to notify users that something has gone wrong.
+If for any reason the request failed, the `.catch()` block will be fired and we will log the error to the console.

 ## Why Use Promises?